 Since May 2005, Columbus Community Hospital has participated in the Centers for Medicare & Medicaid Services Rural Community Hospital Demonstration Program.

 To participate in this program, a hospital had to be located in a rural area, have fewer than 51 acute care inpatient beds, offer 24-hour emergency services and not be designated as a critical access hospital.

 The RCHD program was created to test cost-based reimbursement for small rural hospitals that were too small to survive under the Inpatient Prospective Payment System (IPPS), but were too large to be critical access hospitals.

-Please take a moment to review our RCHD Whitepaper for a glimpse of how the demonstration has impacted CCH to meet the growing health care needs of the the community and the surrounding area.
+Please take a moment to review our RCHD whitepaper for a glimpse of how the demonstration has impacted CCH to meet the growing health care needs of the community and the surrounding area.